Anolis carolinensis: Distribution and habitat

 This species is native to North America, where it is found mainly in the subtropical southeastern parts of the continent.
+They also inhabit grasslands, forests, and temperate zones.
 Anoles are the most abundant on the Atlantic Coastal Plains in North Carolina, South Carolina, Georgia and Florida, and on the Gulf Coast in Alabama, Mississippi, Louisiana, and Texas, where they extend inland as far as Texas Hill Country and the DFW Metroplex; they have also been recorded in Tamaulipas, Mexico, but it is mostly likely an introduction.
 In the Carolinas, they are found on the coastal plains as far north as False Cape in Virginia, and in the southern piedmont of North Carolina, but throughout South Carolina, while in Georgia they are widespread except in the Blue Ridge region.

 The species has been introduced into various locales in the Pacific and the Caribbean: Hawaii, the Ogasawara Islands, the Northern Mariana Islands, the Bahamas, Anguilla, Palau, and Saint Vincent and the Grenadines, as well as the Canary Islands.
 In 2005 they were recognized and listed as an invasive alien species in the Ogasawara Islands of Japan for causing insect population collapse.
 Green anoles have also been considered successful invaders as they have made their way into parts of Europe.
 They have been sighted in Orange County and San Diego County of southern California, with sightings in San Diego going at least as far back as 1993.

 A. carolinensis is arboreal in nature but may be seen on the ground and frequently seen on shrubs in the low country of the Carolinas.
 However, it can live in cities like Atlanta with little trouble so long as there is plentiful vegetation and bugs to eat.
 Compared to other species of lizards, green anoles are known to be the ones with the most adaptation to human encroachment.
 One can observe them on steps, trellises, and railings adjacent to foliage; on particularly hot summer days they may seek to cool off on indoor walls or on wrap around porches of older buildings, and in the former case can simply be captured in a shoebox and gently placed outdoors.
 It is common on roadsides, the edges of forests where there are shrubs and vines, but also construction sites having abundant foliage and sunlight.
 Their preferred habitat is open pine communities with a greater shrub density, it may harbor a greater abundance of anoles where they are able to watch for prey and intruders coming into their territory.